Reinforced Inverse Scattering: Reinforcement Learning Framework for Inverse Scattering

 \section{Reinforcement Learning Framework for Inverse Scattering}

-In the typical data collection of inverse scattering, sensors are either installed randomly or uniformly on the unit circle.
-Moreover, wave frequencies are empirically selected.
-To achieve a better reconstruction quality and stability, reinforcement learning is applied in this paper to learn a strategy that adaptively decides sensor angles and wave frequencies in a sequential manner: 1) several sets of sensors and frequencies are set up sequentially; 2) the locations of sensors and the frequencies of waves are decided according to the reconstruction result based on previous results.
-This is a sequential decision process that gradually adjusts data collection to obtain better reconstructions, and furthermore, this method uses individualized strategies for imaging different $\eta$'s.
+In conventional inverse scattering data collection, sensors are typically positioned either randomly or uniformly around the unit circle, and wave frequencies are often selected through empirical methods.
+This paper introduces a reinforcement learning-based approach to develop a strategy that adaptively selects sensor angles and wave frequencies.
+The approach involves a sequential decision-making process where: 1) multiple sets of sensors and frequencies are selected step by step; 2) sensor placement and frequency selection are determined based on the reconstruction outcomes obtained from earlier data.
+This method aims to progressively enhance data collection, leading to improved reconstruction results.
+Furthermore, it employs tailored strategies for imaging different $\eta$ values, demonstrating its adaptability across various scenarios.

-The rest of the section is organized as follows.
-In section $3.1$, we introduce the problem setting, which establishes the foundation for the following sections.
-In section $3.2$, we describe the MDP formulation of the problem, which enables us to use RL methods to solve it.
-In section $3.3$, we review some basic notions and methods in RL, and introduce the RL algorithm we used to optimize the policy in the MDP described in section $3.2$.
-In section $3.4$, we introduce the solver used in scatterer reconstruction, which is required in RL algorithms in section $3.3$.
-In section $3.5$ and section $3.6$, we present the structure of the policy network and the value network.
-In section $3.7$ and section $3.8$, we explain the training procedure and test procedure of our RL model, combining all the sections from $3.1$ to $3.7$.
+The remainder of this section is organized as follows.
+In Section \ref{subsec3.1}, we introduce the problem setting, laying the groundwork for the subsequent sections.
+Section \ref{subsec3.2} presents the Markov Decision Process (MDP) formulation of the problem, which allows us to apply reinforcement learning (RL) methods to address it.
+Section \ref{subsec3.3} reviews essential concepts and methods in RL and introduces the specific RL algorithm used to optimize the policy within the MDP described in Section \ref{subsec3.2}.
+In Section \ref{subsec3.4}, we describe the solver employed for scatterer reconstruction, which is a critical component of the RL algorithms discussed in Section \ref{subsec3.3}.
+Sections \ref{subsec3.5} and \ref{subsec3.6} detail the architecture of the policy network and the value network, respectively.
+Finally, Sections \ref{subsec3.7} and \ref{subsec3.8} explain the training and testing procedures of our RL model, integrating the content from Sections \ref{subsec3.1} through \ref{subsec3.6}.